We earn a commission for products purchased through some links in this article.

-Hand foot and mouth disease in children is very common and incredibly contagious.
+Hand foot and mouth disease is a very common childhood illness, though be warned it is incredibly contagious.

-Although it does look rather nasty, it will usually clear up on its own after about 10 days and you can usually just look after your child yourself at home.
+While hand foot and mouth disease can look rather nasty, it tends to clear up on its own after about 10 days and you can usually look after your child yourself at home.

-What are the symptoms of hand foot and mouth?
+What are the symptoms of hand foot and mouth disease?

 A non-itchy rash on your child’s hands and feet (which may turn into painful blisters) and mouth ulcers, often accompanied by a moderate fever (38-39).
 Your little one could also have cold-like symptoms including a cough and loss of appetite.

 Hand foot and mouth disease is an incredibly contagious virus.
 Usually the coxsackie A virus, sometimes the enterovirus 71 or other types of coxsackie viruses.